arduino/Arduino/README.md

 The boards can be assembled by hand or purchased preassembled; the open-source IDE can be downloaded for free at [https://arduino.cc](https://www.arduino.cc/en/Main/Software)

+## A tip for Linux users(beginners)
+We suggest you to download Arduino software from the above suggested site, rather than the terminal.
+Because, the possibility of the Arduino board to receive from the serial port is less due to some malfunctioning in the process of installing through terminal.

 ## More info at

 -  [Our website](https://www.arduino.cc/)